Prof. Tingjun LIU

 - “Hedging and Competition,”

-- GRF awards for three consecutive years, Research Grants Council of Hong Kong, 2017-2019
+- General Research Fund awards (PI) for three consecutive years, Research Grants Council of Hong Kong, 2017-2019

-- UG Teaching Reward, Faculty of Business and Economics, Hong Kong University, 2018
+- UG Teaching Reward, HKU Business School, Hong Kong University, 2018

 - Featured article, Targeting Target Shareholders, Management Science, 2018

-- Research Output Prize, Faculty of Business and Economics, Hong Kong University, 2017
+- Research Output Prize, HKU Business School, Hong Kong University, 2017